Reviews

 Calibration

-34) Apply blue print bed tape to the print bed (heated print beds come with a PEI coating on the print surface so that you do not need the print bed tape).
+34) Apply blue print bed tape to the print bed (heated print beds come with a PEI coating on the print surface so you don’t need the tape).

 35) Plug in and power on your printer using the on/off toggle switch.